GiannopoulosK/CustomerSegmentation-Churn/README.md

 - AgglomerativeClustering
 - DBSCAN

-### Ended up using KMeans due to simplicity, since all of them had similar performance.
+### Ended up using KMeans for its ease of use and interpetability, since all of them had similar performance.

 ### Evaluation Metrics:
 - Inertia